All work

 Four compounding issues, not one.

 Calling it “no design system” would've been wrong.
 Components existed.
 They just existed everywhere, in slightly different shapes.
-The real problems were deeper:
+Once the audit was laid out, four problems were doing the real damage:

 “Design wasn't the bottleneck.
 Re-deciding was.”